Notice of License

 Dual-Licensing:

 Because of its weak heritability and license restriction characteristics, there should be no legal need to dual-license a work covered by the OWL to encourage adoption, use, or redistribution.
 It may serve as an ideal companion to licenses with strong heritability such as the CCD CopyWrite License, however -- particularly in cases where the software-specific BSD and MIT/X11 licenses are not appropriate.
 There may be social reasons to dual-license a work covered by the OWL, however, to associate a given work with an established license with significant mindshare.
-The BSD and MIT/X11 licenses are ideal for these purposes with regard to software, and the Creative Commons Attribution/Share-Alike license serves similarly well for other content types.
+The BSD and MIT/X11 licenses are ideal for these purposes with regard to software, and the Creative Commons Zero (or CC0) license and public domain dedication serves similarly well for other content types.